-Tell us something about yourself.
+Tell us something about yourself, Manjul Bajaj.
 Where did you grow up, where and what did you study and where do you live now?

-I grew up in Lucknow.
+Manjul Bajaj: I grew up in Lucknow.
 My extended family lives in a series of large, rambling bungalows in the Cantonment.
 We were quite feudal and clannish but it was a charmed childhood.
-There were multiple gardens, scores of different fruit trees, my grandmother kept a few buffaloes, somebody would be growing sugarcane or corn or a gladioli farm even.
-And there was plenty of wilderness around to explore, a couple of abandoned wells, outhouses and servants’ quarters with a vast promise of playmates.
-My cousins and I used to cycle, walk, play all kinds of games from badminton and table tennis to kabaddi, pithu and guli-danda.
-One summer break we built a playhouse with real bricks and cement, another we staged a play – we had enough family to provide director, scriptwriter, cast and audience all.
-And there were so many varied literary influences – my father was obsessive-compulsive about Ghalib, one aunt was a Hindi and Sanskrit teacher with an evangelistic zeal for her subjects, another wrote lovely poetry, an older cousin had this delightful stash of Georgette Heyers, another of Somerset Maughams.
+There were multiple gardens, scores of different fruit trees.
+My grandmother kept a few buffaloes, somebody would be growing sugar cane or corn or a gladiola farm even.
+And there was plenty of wilderness around to explore.
+A couple of abandoned wells, outhouses, and servants’ quarters with a vast promise of playmates.
+My cousins and I used to cycle, walk, play all kinds of games from badminton and table tennis to Kabaddi, Pithu, and Guli-Danda.

 Lovely as it was I spent my teenage years seething to get away from the limitations of Lucknow.
 I studied Economics at LSR in Delhi and rural management at IRMA in Anand.
 Somewhere along the way I also did an MSc in Environmental Management from the University of London.
 I currently live in Gurgaon with my husband and two sons.